DataDog/integrations-extras/purefa/README.md

 The integration can provide performance data at the array, host, volume and pod level, as well as high-level capacity and configuration information.

-Monitor multiple FlashArrays and aggregate these into a single dashboard, or group together by custonmer defined environment.
+Monitor multiple FlashArrays and aggregate these into a single dashboard, or group together by customer defined environment.

 Note: This integration requires: